Deep Drawings – Executing Complex Shapes with Hydraulic Presses

 The key benefits of this technology translate to an ability to draw a wider range of materials and shapes, a more uniform grain in the deep drawn material and improved cosmetic characteristics of the finished product.
 Common imperfections such as pitting, surface voids, stain, wrinkles and cracks can be eliminated with proper planning.

 ATACO has also acquired FASTFORM software in order to improve die design and every other aspect of the forming process, as well as the quality of the finished product.
 This deep drawing simulation software eliminates the traditional trial and error iterations based a tool and die maker’s best guess.
 It speeds up the development process by producing first time perfect dies in 90% of design cases.

 The finishing touch to this deep drawing capability includes 5-axis robotic laser cutting and trimming.
 This complementary equipment makes it possible to add openings of any shape in any location of a deep drawn part, adding to production flexibility, reducing total capital investment for tooling , and speeding production for short, medium or long runs.

-Thanks to consistent investment in equipment and staff, ATACO has developed an industry leading capability for complex deep drawings.
-The breadth of materials and shapes that can be produced is one of the most extensive available in industry.
+Thanks to consistent investment in equipment and staff, ATACO has developed an industry-leading capability for complex deep drawings.
+The breadth of materials and shapes that can be produced is one of the most extensive available in the industry.
 From prototypes to large runs ATACO’s design and production team can get clients quick turn samples and high quality finished products on spec, on time, on budget.